- The Fiscal

-What will America look like at mid-century?
+What will America look like at mid century?
 US 2050, an initiative of the Peter G. Peterson Foundation and the Ford Foundation, examines and analyzes the multiple demographic, socioeconomic, and fiscal trends that will shape the nation in the decades ahead.
-Engaging leading scholars in the areas of demographics, poverty, labor economics, macroeconomics, political science, and sociology, US 2050 will create a comprehensive view of our economic and fiscal future — and the implications for the social and financial well-being of Americans.
+Engaging leading scholars in the areas of demographics, poverty, labor economics, macroeconomics, political science, and sociology, US 2050 creates a more comprehensive view of our economic and fiscal future — and the implications for the social and financial well-being of Americans.

 In the coming decades, a transformational wave of foreseeable demographic changes will create a new American tapestry.
 Social, economic, and technological changes will reshape the domestic and global economy, and the nation’s fiscal condition will face increasing challenges resulting from a range of factors, including an aging society and a structural mismatch between spending and revenues.
 These interconnected trends will have significant, but not yet fully understood, implications for the social and financial well-being of Americans.
 US 2050 will explore these issues and their link to the country’s fiscal and economic health.